fenrir-github/syncthing/README.md

 A quick docker of https://syncthing.net/

-1-Create folder for persistant data:
+1-Create folder for data persistence:

  - syncthing folder: `/path/to/syncthing/`
  - configuration will be in `/path/to/syncthing/.local`